woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/toptruthjets/figure5c.rst

+.. _figure_5c:

 Figure.5.c
 ----------

 A set of figures illustrating the formed invariant mass of the top-quark from truth jets being matched to **hadronically decaying** tops.
 The underlying distributions are partitioned into the number of truth-jet contributions.
+For this matching scheme the truth children are used to add the missing the neutrinos and leptons.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^